TippingCanoe/tippingcanoe.github.io/source/_posts/2014-01-24-benchmarking-android-networking-libraries-part-2-installing-libraries.markdown

 ...
 ```

-The solution was to top it from attempting to compile that module.
+The solution was to stop it from attempting to compile that module.

 ``` groovy
 compile ('com.octo.android.robospice:robospice:1.4.2') {